mhugo/odsqlcli/README.md

-# A Command Line Interface for OSQL
+# A Command Line Interface for ODSQL

 This is an interactive command line interface that can be used to request ODS Explore API v2 endpoints.